testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/update-elements.md

 ---

 When you update the structure of your android application, you will need to update the corresponding elements in your automated test project in Testsigma too.
-In this document, we will discuss how to do that using Testsigma’s Recorder.
+In this document, we will discuss how to do that using Testsigma’s test Recorder.

 &emsp;

 ---
 ##**Pre-requisites:**

-You should already know how to [capture elements using Recorder.](https://testsigma.com/docs/elements/android-apps/capture-single-element/)
+You should already know how to [capture elements using test Recorder.](https://testsigma.com/docs/elements/android-apps/capture-single-element/)

 &emsp;

 ---
-##**How to update an element via Testsigma’s Recorder:**
+##**How to update an element via Testsigma’s test Recorder:**

- 1. Create a Test Case using Testsigma’s Recorder in your Android Project.
+ 1. Create a Test Case using Testsigma’s test Recorder in your Android Project.
  2. On the Recorder UI, hover over the step that has the element you want to edit.
-The elements appear in green on the Testsigma Recorder UI
+The elements appear in green on the Testsigma test Recorder UI

 ![Highlighted example elements in Testsigma Recorder](https://docs.testsigma.com/images/update-elements/highlighted-example-elements-android-testsigma-Recorder.png)